I love being an introvert.

 So then I thought “Maybe its the out-dated wallpaper and decor.”

 We spent a fortune in both time and money painting and redecorating every room.
+Found this Rug design guide, how to choose a contemporary rug and got to decorating trying to make the place a little more homier.
 But that didn’t help either.

 “Maybe its the size of the rooms.
 If we knock down some walls and open things up, that will make things SO much better.”